H-1B Employees

 • Inside the United States

-The University of Maryland only files Form I-539 as a courtesy; UM does not provide legal representation for the employee’s family members.
+The OIS includes Form I-539 with the H-1B petition as a courtesy; UMB does not provide legal representation for the employee’s family members.

 The H-1B employee applicant does not complete Form I-539 unless all dependents are under the age of 14.